 In 2016, her story ‘Folding Beijing‘ received the Hugo Award for best science-fiction novelette, beating Stephen King, who was also nominated in the same category.
 She is the second author to have won a Hugo Award, following Liu Cixin, whom she cites as one of her inspirations, along with Isaac Asimov, Carl Sagan and Arthur Clarke.

 ‘Folding Beijing’ is part of a short story collection, The Depth of Loneliness.
 In 2016, she also released a second collection, Going Far, and a science-fiction novel, Stray Skies, which combines two earlier books, Wandering Maerth and Return to Charon.
-These three books are all bestsellers in China.
-She is now working on two full-length novels: a science-fiction story about the origins of the human civilization and our place in the universe, and a novel set in the world of the story ‘Folding Beijing’.
+Her third collection, Mirror of Man, which comprises essays and short stories on the subject of artificial intelligence, was published in 2017.